rLoopTeam/eng-software-packet-definitions/README.md

 node: 'Imaginary Node'

 # Source code files that correspond to packet transmissions.
-# These files checksums will be calculated and saved to .fileSums in the root folder.
+# These files checksums will be calculated and saved to fileSums.json in the output folder.
 # This is so we can automate the process of knowing if anything in the transmission code has changed.
 podSources:
   - FIRMWARE/PROJECT_CODE/LCCM999__RLOOP__IMAGINARY/IMAGINARY_THING/imaginary_thing__moon__ethernet.c